How Many Types of Social Security Benefits Are Available?

 Disability Insurance Benefits

 You are only eligible for these benefits if you have paid out a certain amount of Social Security taxes over a period of time, enough to have “disability insured status.”
 As a general rule, you must have paid at least a certain amount of Social Security taxes and at least 20 calendar quarters during the 40 calendar quarters before your disability began, i.e., you must have worked and paid Social Security tax for approximately 5 out of the preceding 10 years.
 For people whose disability began before age 30, he or she must have become disabled when disability insurance coverage was in force, or they are not entitled to benefits regardless of their disability.
 The amount you receive of disability insurance benefits is based upon your work history and earnings.
 However, this does not include payments that may be made to your dependent children who also get benefits in addition to your benefits.
+Call our NJ disability benefits lawyer for help in this matter.

 Supplemental Security Income Benefits (SSI)